 The following gives families an insight into each department as well as how potential is to be assessed in each case.

 Families who decide to apply for one or more of these awards should fill in an online application form via this link.
 This asks for basic personal details but also requires families to fill in a personal statement in support of an application.
 Feel free to work on this with each child so that we have an accurate impression of their skills and attributes.
-The deadline for applications is 7th January, 2019, and we will contact families with details of the next phase of the process soon afterwards.
+Applications for internal candidates have now closed.
+For external candidates, please contact email@example.com if you wish to apply.